kubernetes/kubernetes/staging/src/k8s.io/csi-api/pkg/apis/csi/v1alpha1/README.md

 ## Who updates CSIDriverInfo Spec and when

-The CSIDriverInfoSpec ror a driver is created upon installation of the CSI Driver to the cluster and it is registered through the Kubelet device registration mechanism.
-The spec is populated with information about the driver through the nodeinfomanager and will remain unchanged from then on.
+The CSIDriverInfoSpec for a driver is created upon installation of the CSI Driver to the cluster and it is registered through the Kubelet device registration mechanism.
+The spec is populated with information about the driver through the nodeinfomanager (inside Kubelet) and will remain unchanged from then on.

 ## Who updates Status and when